jarocode/Easychat/README.md

 ## Available Script

-In the project directory, clone the repository, and run:
+In the project , clone the repository, and run:

 ### `npm install`
 Installs all dependencies and creates a node modules folder.